caffeine-suite/caffeine-script/README.md

 ### Productivity by Design [![Build Status](https://travis-ci.org/shanebdavis/caffeine-script.svg?branch=master)](https://travis-ci.org/shanebdavis/caffeine-script)

-CaffeineScript is a designer-language guided as much by good UX and graphic design as good language design.
-It is designed to make programming more wonderful, code more beautiful and programmers more productive.
-Concretely, CaffeineScript's design goal is to minimize total effort, over a product's lifetime, for the entire team.
+CaffeineScript is a programming language that compiles to JavaScript.
+The goal is to minimize total effort, over a product's lifetime, for the entire team.
+I believe design thinking is essential for achieving that goal.
+That means user-experience and graphic design are as important as computer-science and software engineering.
+If done right, a well-designed language can make programming more wonderful, code more beautiful and programming more fun.

 CaffeineScript is inspired by CoffeeScript, but it is a ground-up redesign, re-imagining what CoffeeScript or JavaScript might look like if it they were written today.
 The result is a lean, high-level language that empowers you to get the most out of JavaScript.